vintel38/RoofTop/RoofTop_EN.md

 At present, I have been able to test the pipeline on a few unseen images and the first results are quite encouraging.
 Even if some buildings are still not detected on 0.37 km^2 tiles, major building roofs are correctly identified by the AI and precisely located by the Google Maps API.
 Contrarily to the hackathon slide, TRL is currently more 6 than 5 because all pipeline is starting to perform well.
 For the data scientists among you, I am continuing to annotate tiles to boost pipeline performances to improve mAP and mAR of Mask RCNN.

-The Copernicus Masters 2021 must deliberate in the next few weeks.
+The Copernicus Masters 2021 did not retain my project as the business model was not clear enough.
 On my side, I have already started to prospect potential incubators in the Aix-Marseille (FR) area which could host my project taking into account my professional constraints.
 My wish for the future of this project is to continue to add functionality and tools to fight against climate change from literature to end up with a complete SaaS solution to be proposed to development actors in a B2C or B2B business model.
 It would be a compromise between the know-how of a Kermap and the sense of innovation of a SpaceSense.

-Keep in touch on my [LinkedIn](https://www.linkedin.com/in/vincent-arrigoni-8a80ba141/) for more deeptech projects.
+Keep in touch on my [LinkedIn](https://www.linkedin.com/in/vincent-arrigoni-8a80ba141/) and [Github](https://github.com/vintel38) for more deeptech projects.
 Find me on [UpWork](https://www.upwork.com/o/profiles/users/~01a4ac604eff45e6ae/) for your freelance work in computer vision.